University of West Georgia: Academics

-The university offers numerous programs of study at the undergraduate, graduate, and doctoral levels through the Richards College of Business, the Tanner Health System School of Nursing, the College of Education, the College of Arts, Culture, and Scientific Inquiry, and the Honors College.
+The university offers numerous programs of study at the undergraduate, graduate, and doctoral levels through the Richards College of Business, the Tanner Health System School of Nursing, the College of Education, the College of Arts, Culture, and Scientific Inquiry, The School of Communication, Film, and Media, and the Honors College.
 The university also offers Certificate Programs and Specialist programs for Educators to help undergraduate and graduate students better their profession.
 In addition, the university was one of few in the United States to hold a residential, early entrance to college opportunity for high school juniors and seniors, the Advanced Academy of Georgia.
 Advanced Academy students took college courses and resided on campus under the supervision of professional residential staff.

 Psychology program

 The university is one of only two public universities in the United States offering a psychology program with a humanistic and transpersonal focus.
-In 1967, Mike Arons, a student of Abraham Maslow, Paul Ricoeur, and Jim Klee, became chair of the West Georgia psychology department.
+In 1967, Mike Arons, a student of Abraham Maslow, Paul Ricoeur, and Jim Klee became chair of the West Georgia psychology department.
 Jim Thomas, then on the psychology faculty at West Georgia, and others had asked Maslow to recommend someone to them to initiate a humanistic emphasis there, and Arons was Maslow's recommendation.

-The department has offered a Ph.D. in psychology since fall 2011.
+The department has offered a Ph.D. in psychology since the fall of 2011.
 In February 2011 The Ph.D., "Psychology: Consciousness and Society," was approved by the Board of Regents of the University System of Georgia.

-The psychology department has the most diverse student base within the University of West Georgia, with many of the doctoral students coming from Ivy League and other first-tier universities.
-Many of the students are either international or have had experience living abroad.

-2019 Faculty Lay-Offs
+2019 faculty lay-offs

-In the fall semester of 2019 UWG issued non-renewal letters to numerous tenure track faculty that informed them they would be let go at the end of the Spring 2020 semester.
+In the fall semester of 2019, UWG issued non-renewal letters to numerous tenure-track faculty that informed them they would be let go at the end of the Spring 2020 semester.
 Student protests ensued as some students were outraged faculty were let go before considering other options.
-The faculty that were non-renewed/laid off remain so and have been informed the decision stands as of January, 2020.
+The faculty that were non-renewed/laid off remain so and have been informed the decision stands as of January 2020.